onflow/flow-go/cmd/access/README.md

 4. If a [GetTransactionResult](https://github.com/onflow/flow/blob/master/docs/access-api-spec.md#gettransactionresult) request is received, an execution node is requested for events for the transaction and the transaction status is derived as follows:
     1. If the collection containing the transaction and the block containing that collection is found locally, but the transaction has expired then its status is returned as `expired`.
-    2. If either the collection or the block is not found locally, but the transaction has not expired, then it's status is returned as `pending`
+    2. If either the collection or the block is not found locally, but the transaction has not expired, then its status is returned as `pending`
     3. If the transaction has neither expired nor is it pending, but the execution node has not yet executed the transaction, then the status of the transaction is returned as `finalized`.
     4. If the execution node has executed the transaction, then if the height of the block containing the transaction is greater than the highest sealed block,